 The Year 7 Kunga Course is based around the Australian Curriculum General Capabilities and focuses on students building skills and knowledge to enhance their learning while at school, and their lives outside of school.
 Through completion of this course students will be equipped with an improved understanding of themselves, exposure to pathway planning and strategies to assist them in solving everyday challenges.
-These skills will assist them in completing the year 8-10 Kunga course.
+These skills will assist them in completing the Year 8-10 Kunga course.

-The Year 7 Kunga Course is broken into four main units:
+The Year 7 Kunga Course is broken into four main units, each addressing a different capability for development: